 Public Speaking and Communication

-CFOs now have to share the responsibility of appearing before the media, employees and investors.
+CFOs today share the responsibility of appearing before the media, employees and investors.
 With a new emphasis on everyone being an active shareholder of a company - in stocks and in man-hours - a CFO needs to be able to communicate the company's financial strategies and performance whether at a live assembly, in podcasts or in blogs and newsletters.

-The role of a CFO will continue to evolve together with the rest of the F&A industry.
-Having these skills and with the support of your finance and accounting team, you can become a more effective and innovative CFO, a better partner to your CEO, and a reliable leader in your organization
+The skills of a CFO will continue to expand as the rest of the F&A industry evolves along.
+Having these skills and the support of your finance and accounting team, you can become a more effective and innovative CFO, a better partner to your CEO, and a reliable leader in your organization